 Shreekanteshwara Temple, Nanjangud

 Situated on the banks of River Kapila, Nanjundeshwara Temple is dedicated to Lord Shiva, who is known as Nanjundeshwara or Srikanteshwara here.
-Built-in the Dravidian style, it is one of the popular religious places to visit near Mysore.
+Built-in the Dravidian style, it is one of the popular religious places to visit near Mysore, and among the best religious places to experience Karnataka Tourism.
 The temple was constructed during the reign of the Ganga dynasty while the renovations were also done by the Hoysalas.
 That time the deity was called ‘Hakim Nanjunda’ that was being suggested by Tipu Sultan when his elephant got cured through the prayers offered to the deity.
 It houses three main deities, Lord Nanjundeshwara, Goddess Parvathi, and Lord Vishnu with Sridevi and Bhudevi.
 It is one of the most prominent pilgrimage sites near Bangalore.
 The temple witnesses maximum footfall during the “Dodda Jaathre”, a 3-day chariot festival held every year by the end of March.